International sanctions against North Korea: United States

-In July 2017, after the death of tourist Otto Warmbier, the United States government banned US citizens from visiting North Korea without special validation starting 1 September 2017.
+In July 2017, after the death of tourist Otto Warmbier, the United States government banned U.S. citizens from visiting North Korea without special validation starting 1 September 2017.

 In August 2017, the Countering America's Adversaries Through Sanctions Act was passed.

-On 21 September 2017, President Donald Trump issued Executive Order 13810 allowing the United States to cut from its financial system or freeze assets of any companies, businesses, organizations, and individuals trading in goods, services, or technology with North Korea.
+On 21 September 2017, President Donald Trump issued Executive Order 13810, allowing the United States to cut from its financial system or freeze assets of any companies, businesses, organizations, and individuals trading in goods, services, or technology with North Korea.
 Aircraft or ships entering North Korea are banned from entering the United States for 180 days.
-The same restriction applies to ships which conduct ship-to-ship transfers with North Korean ships.
+The same restriction applies to ships that conduct ship-to-ship transfers with North Korean ships.
 Treasury Secretary Steven Mnuchin stated that "Foreign financial institutions are now on notice that going forward they can choose to do business with the United States or North Korea, but not both."
-A statement from the White House said "Foreign financial institutions must choose between doing business with the United States or facilitating trade with North Korea or its designated supporters."
-On 25 September 2017, the US Treasury barred the entry of North Korean nationals to the United States.
+A statement from the White House said, "Foreign financial institutions must choose between doing business with the United States or facilitating trade with North Korea or its designated supporters."
+On 25 September 2017, the U.S. Treasury barred the entry of North Korean nationals to the United States.

-Following the abduction of a South Korean fishing vessel, additional sanctions were ordered by the Treasury on 26 October 2017, following a culmination of "flagrant" rights abuses including executions, torture, and forced labour.
+Following the abduction of a South Korean fishing vessel, additional sanctions were ordered by the Treasury on 26 October 2017, following a culmination of "flagrant" rights abuses, including executions, torture, and forced labour.
 Seven individuals and three North Korean entities were affected by the sanctions.

 On 11 July 2018, during a summit in Brussels, NATO leaders called for continued pressure and ongoing sanctions enforcement on North Korea.
-The group of 29 countries, including the United States, signed a declaration which called on members to maintain pressure on North Korea though also welcomed recent diplomatic progress in the region.
+The group of 29 countries, including the United States, signed a declaration that called on members to maintain pressure on North Korea, though also welcomed recent diplomatic progress in the region.

 On 13 November 2018, U.S. Vice President Mike Pence and Japanese Prime Minister Shinzō Abe reaffirmed the need to keep sanctions on North Korea to achieve its denuclearization.
-On 20 December 2018, it was reported that the United States plans to review its ban on US travel to North Korea.
+On 20 December 2018, it was reported that the United States plans to review its ban on U.S. travel to North Korea.

 U.S. President Donald Trump welcomed sanctions against North Korea imposed by China and Russia.

 On 12 January 2022, the U.S. Department of the Treasury's Office of Foreign Assets Control imposed sanctions on five North Korean officials accused of being responsible for procuring goods for the DPRK's weapons of mass destruction (WMD) and ballistic missile-related programs.
 In addition, the State Department ordered sanctions against another North Korean, a Russian man and a Russian company for their broader support of North Korea's weapons of mass destruction activities.

 On 1 December 2022, U.S. National Security Advisor Jake Sullivan said that a new round of sanctions was being prepared against North Korea.
 Sullivan also said that the U.S. was "committed to using pressure and diplomacy to entice North Korea into giving up its nuclear arsenal."